 A copy of the Registrar-General’s Directive (Mandatory use of eRegistration during COVID-19 pandemic) is available on our website at www.teranetmanitoba.ca/news-updates/registrar-general-directives-and-notices.

 An eRegistration of Plans (Light) User Guide has been developed to help you learn how to register survey plan series through the eRegistration portal.
 It is available on our website at www.teranetmanitoba.ca/land-titles/land-titles-training-materials.

-Additional resources are also available on our website:
+Additional resources are also available on that page:

 - Survey Plan Registration Guide